stephen-sauer/nsxv-get-export-fw-version/README.md

  do a chmod of the files  (to_nsx* and *.sh) to be executables.

- Read_filter-export.sh connects to the NSX-V Manager using informations you have to include in a config.yml in the same folder where the bash script is.
+ Read_filter-export.sh connects to the NSX-V Manager using informations you have to include in a config.cfg in the same folder where the bash script is.
-#### config.yml:
+#### config.cfg:
 ```
 <IP_address_of_mgr>
 <SSH_User>